Why is our Government shilling for AI companies?

 How do you run a political campaign without digital ads?
 I asked two of our best campaign gurus what we might expect.

 I really, really hope this isn't the start of a whole thing.
 Elon Musk has tweeted about the race for the Aras in the most profoundly ignorant and stupidly dangerous way possible.
-The tweet is screenshot below; in it Musk sub-tweets another tweet claiming Simon Harris "ordered
+The tweet is screenshot below; in it Musk sub-tweets another tweet claiming Simon Harris "

 elections